design physical optics

 Talbot Imaging

-Talbot imaging refers to the property of a beam forming an image of itself as it propagates.
-The image reveals itself in both phase and amplitude modulations as the beam propagates.
+Talbot Imaging refers to the phenomenon where a beam forms an image of itself as it propagates.
+This process is visible in both amplitude and phase modulations.

 OSA | Spectral interpretation of Talbot self-healing effect and ...